ARTICLE I: NAME AND OBJECT

 Section 3.
-Annual dues can be established by the Long Island Branch, subject to the approval of the Metropolitan Section.
+Annual dues can be established by the Lower Hudson Valley Branch, subject to the approval of the Metropolitan Section.

 ARTICLE IV: OFFICERS

 Section 1.
-The officers of this Branch shall be a President, a President-Elect, a Vice-President, a Secretary and a Treasurer, who with the two latest active resident Past Presidents, three Elected Directors, and the President of the Younger Members Group, shall constitute a Board of Directors in which the government of the Branch shall be vested.
-All other past-Presidents shall be non-voting, ex-officio members of the Board of Directors.
+The Officers of the Branch shall be a President, a President-Elect, a Vice-President, a Secretary and a Treasurer, who with the two latest active resident Past Presidents, three Elected Directors, and the President of the Younger Members Group, shall constitute a Board of Directors in which the government of the Branch shall be vested.
+All other Past Presidents shall be non-voting ex-officio members of the board of Directors.

 Section 2.
-All officers, except the President, shall be elected at the Annual Meeting for terms of one year, which terms shall begin at the close of the Annual Meeting and continue until their successors are elected.
+All officers, except the President, shall be elected at the Annual Meeting for terms of one year, which terms shall begin at the close of the Annual Meeting and continue until their successors are elected and assume the offices.

 ARTICLE V: NOMINATION AND ELECTION OF OFFICERS

 Section 1.
 The President shall appoint a Nominating Committee of a minimum of three members, subject to the approval of the Board of Directors, including the three most recent active resident Past-Presidents of the Branch.

 Section 2.
-The nominating committee shall choose one candidate for election to each office except the office of President and obtain the consent of each nominee to serve if elected.
+The nominating committee shall choose one or more candidates for election to each office except the office of President, and obtain the consent of each nominee to serve if elected.
 The list of official nominees shall be mailed to each Subscribing Member of the Branch at least two months prior to the Annual Meeting.
-Any Subscribing Member wishing to have his name on the ballot for an office may do so by submitting a petition signed by at least ten other Subscribing Members of the Branch to the Metropolitan Section Secretary at least one month prior to the Annual Meeting.
+Any Subscribing Member wishing to have his or her name on the ballot for an office may do so by submitting a petition signed by at least ten other Subscribing Members of the Branch to the Metropolitan Section Secretary at least one month prior to the Annual Meeting.

 Section 4.
 Ballots returned to the Metropolitan Section Secretary up to the time of counting shall be opened and counted at the Annual Meeting by three tellers appointed by the President.
 For each office the candidate receiving the highest number of votes cast shall be declared elected.